Reginald P. James, III, NREMT-P (ret.)

 President, Amerimed Medical Solutions, LLC

-Executive Vice President, Amerimed Emergency Medical Services, LLC
+Executive Vice President, Amerimed EMS, LLC

 Reg James has over 36 years of experience in emergency medical services in both public and private service organizations.
 His has experience in just about all aspects of EMS including serving as an EMT, Cardiac Technician & Nationally Registered Paramedic (NREMT-P), field training officer, assistant supervisor, supervisor, manager, director and administrator.
 He also has extensive experience in EMS system design and implementation as well as in depth knowledge of EMS related business processes, finances and information systems technology/operational tools.
 He also has extensive experience in government relations and service contract negotiations with healthcare providers, fire departments, municipalities and county governments.